skipperkongen/elarb/PROBLEM.md

 # Problem definition

-The problem has the markov property.
+There are three types of resources in the problem:
+- Solar panels
+- Battery
+- Grid

-We will assume that solar panels, grid and batteries are all in the same region, e.g. DK1 or DK2.
+We will assume that all resources are located all in the same grid region, e.g. DK1 or DK2.

+The problem has the markov property in that the current state only depends on the previous state.

 ## Variables